-Most large companies and corporations with publicly traded securities are already aware of the need to comply with the FCPA.
+Most large companies and corporations with publicly traded securities are already aware of the need to comply with the Foreign Corrupt Practices Act.
 However, there are many emerging and middle-market companies who are either not aware of the FCPA, or if they have heard of it, may not fully appreciate the need for compliance.

 Unfortunately, many businesses have the following misconceptions regarding the FCPA: